Michael Jackson: Bad, autobiography and Neverland (1987–1990)

-Following high anticipation, Jackson released his seventh studio album, titled Bad, on August 31, 1987.
-Bad sold over 2.25 million copies in its first week in the US, debuting at number one on the Billboard 200; it remained atop the chart for six weeks.
+Jackson released his highly anticipated seventh studio album, Bad, on August 31, 1987.
+Bad sold more than 2.25 million copies in its first week in the US, debuting at number one on the Billboard 200, where it remained for six weeks.
 It became the first album to produce five US number-one singles: "I Just Can't Stop Loving You", "Bad", "The Way You Make Me Feel", "Man in the Mirror", and "Dirty Diana".
-Another single, "Smooth Criminal", peaked at number seven.
+"Smooth Criminal" reached number seven.

-Bad won the 1988 Grammy for Best Engineered Recording – Non Classical and the 1990 Grammy Award for Best Music Video, Short Form for "Leave Me Alone".
-Jackson won an Award of Achievement at the American Music Awards in 1989 after Bad generated five number-one singles, became the first album to top the charts in 25 countries and the best-selling album worldwide in 1987 and 1988.
+Bad won the 1988 Grammy for Best Engineered Recording—Non Classical and the 1990 Grammy Award for Best Music Video, Short Form for "Leave Me Alone".
+Jackson received an Award of Achievement at the American Music Awards in 1989 after Bad generated five number-one singles, became the first album to top the charts in 25 countries, and was the best-selling album worldwide in 1987 and 1988.
 The Bad tour ran from September 12, 1987, to January 27, 1989.
 In Japan, it had 14 sellouts and drew 570,000 people, nearly tripling the previous record for a single tour.
-The 504,000 people who attended seven sold-out shows at Wembley Stadium set a new Guinness World Record.
-Bad cemented Jackson's status as a dominant music force; the album has sold over 35 million copies worldwide, which ranks it amongst the best-selling albums of all time.
+The 504,000 people who attended seven sold-out shows at Wembley Stadium set a new Guinness world record.
+Bad cemented Jackson's status as a dominant music force; the album has sold more than 35 million copies worldwide, placing it among the best-selling albums of all time.

 In 1988, Jackson released his autobiography, Moonwalk, with input from Stephen Davis and Jacqueline Kennedy Onassis.
 It sold 200,000 copies, and reached the top of The New York Times Best Seller list.
-Jackson discussed his childhood, the Jackson 5, and the abuse from his father.
+Jackson discussed his childhood, the Jackson 5, and the abuse he experienced from his father.
 He attributed his changing facial appearance to three plastic surgeries, puberty, weight loss, a strict vegetarian diet, a change in hairstyle, and stage lighting.
-In June, Jackson was honored with the Grand Vermeil Medal of the City of Paris by the then Mayor of Paris Jacques Chirac during his stay in the city as part of the Bad tour.
+On June 28, 1988, during the Bad World Tour, Jackson was presented with the Grand Vermeil Medal of the City of Paris by Mayor Jacques Chirac.
 On July 20, he became the first commoner in history to enter London's Guildhall through the building's Royal Entrance.
-In October, Jackson released a film, Moonwalker, which featured live footage and short films starring Jackson and Joe Pesci.
-In the US it was released direct-to-video and became the best-selling video cassette in the country.
-The Recording Industry Association of America (RIAA) certified it as eight times Platinum in the US.
+In October, Jackson released the film Moonwalker, comprising live footage, music videos and narrative sequences Jackson and Joe Pesci.
+In the US, it was released direct-to-video and became the best-selling music videocassette in history.
+It was certified eight times platinum.